Sisurcana clavus

 Sisurcana clavus is a species of moth of the family Tortricidae.
-It is found in Peru.
+It is found in Cordillera Vilcanota, Peru.

-The wingspan is about 23 mm.
+The wingspan is about 23 mm (holotype, a male).
 The ground colour of the forewings is cream, densely sprinkled and strigulated (finely streaked) with brownish.
 The markings are brown.
 The hindwings are cream, suffused grey posteriorly and with brown-grey strigulation.

 Etymology

-The species name refers to the termination of the sacculus and is derived from Latin clavus (meaning a claw).
+The specific name refers to the termination of the sacculus and is derived from Latin clavus (meaning a claw).